sophieibrahim/sophie-repository/content/authors/admin/_index.md

 # - Visitors
 ---

-Sophie Ibrahim is a hard working and commited student looking for an internship/research opportunity to further her knowledge of technology and working with a team.
+Sophie Ibrahim is a hard working and commited student looking for an internship/research opportunity to further her knowledge of technology.
+She is passionate about STEM outreach and getting the next generation of students involved and excited about the world around them.